shashwat4578/ETH-AVAX-MOD-2/README.md

 - Frontend Interface: The frontend of the application is designed for user interaction.
 Explore the interactive components by checking out App.js and the styling in App.css.

 - Deployment Code: The deployment code, essential for deploying the smart contract, is encapsulated in Deploy.js.
 This file provides the necessary setup for deploying your contract on the Ethereum and Avalanche networks.

+#LICENSE

+This project is released under the MIT License.
+See the LICENSE file for more details.